Use the Web for Recruiting Talent

-Are you tempted to recruit talent online?
-If you haven't started recruiting on the web already, you're behind the curve.
+Are you using the web to recruit talent online?
+If you haven't started recruiting on the web already, you're miles behind the talent recruiting curve.

 You've heard that web recruiting will yield hundreds of untargeted resumes from around the world?
 Most job sites allow you to reject resumes with unwanted keywords and locations.

-Do you think executive recruiting is best done in the off-line world?
+Do you think senior management recruiting is best done in the off-line world?
 Think again.
-Executive recruiting is happening online.
+Executive and senior management recruiting are happening online.
+The following are tips to help you maximize the potential of the internet for recruiting.

-Here are tips to help you maximize the potential of the Internet for recruiting.
 Use the power of the web to recruit online.
-Here are two of the best uses of the web for recruiting.
+Here are two of the best ways you can use the web for recruiting talent.

 Use Your Website for Recruiting

-Does your "Join Our Team" section of your company website tell and even, "sell," potential employees about the vision, mission, values and culture of your company?
+Does your "Join Our Team" section of your company website tell and even, sell, potential employees about the vision, mission, values, and culture of your company?
 Do you present a message about how people are valued?
 Do you express your commitment to quality and to your customers?
 Your recruiting website should demonstrate the uniqueness of your company and culture so the best talent in the marketplace will be attracted to join you.

 If your website fails to bring candidates to your door, you are missing out on one of the most important recruiting tools you have to appeal to prospective high-potential employees.

 Once you have your candidate’s attention, you also need to provide a way for candidates to easily submit resumes for consideration for future positions.
-One client website has a "Talk to the President" link and, as you can imagine, people do—and many of them bring superior talent to the conversation.
+One small manufacturing website has a "Talk to the President" link and, as you can imagine, people do—and many of them bring superior talent to the conversation.

 The company receives a constant stream of resumes and contacts through this invitation and even hired a Director of Production who made his first contact with the president through this link.
 Another website posts generic position descriptions for positions that frequently need applicants.
 People respond and they've recruited a strong candidate pool before it was needed.
 Website recruiting works.

 Take a look at a recruiting website that is working well for the company in attracting talent: TechSmithCorporation Careers.